 Aldeburgh Art Tutors

 CAROLE MASSEY has been a professional artist for many years and is a very supportive and popular tutor.
-Accomplished in painting both landscapes and portraits in watercolours, pastels and acrylics, she has tutored courses and painting holidays in East Anglia and Europe.
-The author of six books, she has made a number of appearances on national TV and is a regular contributor to Leisure Painter magazine as well as online painting websites.
-She has exhibited and demonstrated at the Mall Galleries in London, in East Anglia and in France and was recently honoured with a portrait commission for the retiring deputy governor of the Bank of England portrait commission.
-She has recently moved from France to become a Suffolk resident again.
+Accomplished in painting both landscapes and portraits in watercolours, pastels and acrylics, she has tutored courses and painting holidays in East Anglia and in Europe.
+She has published seven books and has made a number of appearances on national TV, and is a contributor to arts magazines as well as online painting websites.
+She has exhibited and demonstrated at the Mall Galleries London, in East Anglia and in France.
+She was honoured with a portrait commission for the retiring deputy governor of the Bank of England, where the painting now hangs.
+Carole now lives in Suffolk with her husband, Eric.

-PAUL VOUSDEN teaches life drawing at Ipswich Institute, runs day-long life classes and gives talks and demonstrations to art groups.
-He was recently Artist in Residence for Suffolk Mind in a year-long project at their wellness centre, which gave rise to work taken to the House of Commons and articles featured in Paint magazine.
-His interest is studio paintings of groups of people from sketches made in field observations.
+PAUL VOUSDEN teaches a weekly art course, occasional life classes and gives talks and demonstrations to art groups.
+His role as Artist in Residence for Suffolk Mind in a year-long project at their new wellness centre, gave rise to work taken to the House of Commons and articles featured in Paint magazine.
+His interest is studio paintings, in oils and acrylics, from sketches made in field observations.
 He has recently completed a year-long residential Diploma in Oil Painting.
 Paul is a member of a number of art groups and societies, has been represented by prestigious East Anglian galleries, and regularly exhibits across East Anglia.
 He has sold widely with works in Europe and Asia.